tytydraco/yessleep/out/I_work_as_a_karaoke_host_Someone_requested_a_very_strange_song.md

 It was a fairly normal night by all measures.
 The usual crowd did the usual My Way and Piano Man.
 I had the club groove to Can’t Get You Out of My Head and mosh to All Signs Point to Lauderdale.
 It was just past midnight when a man I’ve never seen before walked in, and started writing down his song request on one of the slips we provided.

-To give you more info on how karaoke works at our club, we connect YouTube to our TVs and sound systems, so we aren’t limited to the roster of a specific service, and can play anything with a karaoke version on YouTube, including fanmade ones for the more obscure songs and artists.
+To give you more info on how karaoke works at our club, we connect YouTube to our TVs and sound systems, so we aren’t limited to the roster of a specific server, and can play anything with a karaoke version on YouTube, including fanmade ones for the more obscure songs and artists.
 I grabbed the slip once he was done, ready to place it in the pile of requests, noticing that he wrote his name down as “Dis”.
 “New phone who Dis?”
 I chuckled at the thought.
 But seeing the song and artist name puzzled me a lot.

 The song name was written down as “Slldfgvbgjh yjbtgwhm” and the artist name was “cbvmntprq jmlygkpzx”.